-However each case will be considered on its own merits to ensure that the School is acting reasonably.
+However each case will be considered on its own merits with regards to the circumstances of the case.

-34 Referral to other agencies
+35. Referral to other agencies

-Where a teacher is dismissed for gross / serious misconduct (or may have been dismissed for serious misconduct had they not resigned) the School will consider whether to make a referral to the Teaching Regulation Agency (formerly the NCTL) in accordance with Education Act 2011 and The Teachers' Disciplinary (England) Regulations 2012.
+Where a teacher is dismissed for gross / serious misconduct (or may have been dismissed for gross / serious misconduct had they not resigned or otherwise ceased to provide his or her services) the School must consider whether to make a referral to the Teaching Regulation Agency in accordance with Education Act 2011 and The Teachers' Disciplinary (England) Regulations 2012.